mhausenblas/imgn/functions/README.md

 ### Local development

 To get started I did `sam init --name app --runtime go1.x` initially and developed each of the functions independently.
-Note that in order to work, you need to have Docker running, locally.
+In order for the local simulation to work, you need to have Docker running.
+Note: Local testing the API is at time of writing not possible since [CORS is locally not supported](https://github.com/awslabs/aws-sam-cli/issues/323), yet.

 For each code iteration, in `app/` do: